thegrumpys/odop/docs/design/WelcomePage.md

 ## Welcome Page ideas

-For the purpose of this discussion, a "welcome page" is a hypothetical page or pop-up modal that appears before the Okta sign-in widget.
+For the purpose of this discussion, a "welcome page" is a hypothetical page or modal dialog box that appears after a visitor to SpringDesignSoftware.org clicks on the "Launch Software" button and before the Okta sign-in widget.

-Early experience coming out of the Google Ads campaign suggests that a fair number of users click on one of the SpringDesignSoftware.org website's "Launch Software" buttons and view the Sign-in Widget but do not proceed further.
+Early experience coming out of the Google Ads campaign suggests that a fair number of users click on one of the website's "Launch Software" buttons and view the Sign-in Widget but do not proceed further.
 It is hoped that a welcome page might address some of this reluctance to continue with a more detailed evaluation of the software.